 Dr. Danielle Gold

 She began her international career as a literature teacher at ‘Atenisi University in Tonga, in the Pacific Islands, has taught at World College West in California, and lectured at The School of Oriental and African Studies (SOAS) in London.
 Before starting Fearless Planet, Danielle was the Ghana Country Director for ORT International, and the Executive Director of UK Jewish Aid in Development.
 She has been a consultant to NGO projects in Zimbabwe, Ghana, Liberia, and Argentina, and served on the executive board of Tzedek for Development.
-She has implemented a wide range of community development programs through which she has gained expertise in organic agriculture certification, educational initiatives, and small business development, as well as managing construction of factories, schools, and health facilities.
+She has implemented a wide range of community development programs through which she has gained expertise in organic agriculture certification, education and health initiatives, and small business development, as well as managing construction of factories, schools, and health facilities in rural West Africa.